thyrusg/PDM/README.txt

 This is a list of the possible commands.

 pdm import:
-Import all PDFs located inside the home folder into a new folder.
+Import all PDFs located inside the home folder into a new folder or reorganize in PDFs current folder.

 pdm stat:
 Returns stats about your PDF collection.
 Stats include number of PDFs, total PDFs size, and etc.